Are you looking for piano lessons in Bristol or Brighton & Hove?

 What is your ethos?

 We are looking to develop a number of musical communities whose aim is to bring people together with music.
 We provide friendly piano teachers, with all the tools necessary to deliver great piano tuition to our students in their piano studio.
 We then provide a platform where people can come together and share their learning experiences.
-We want to create a musical environment that encourages growth within a nurturing community and everybody feels welcome.
+We want to create a musical environment that encourages growth within a nurturing community where everybody feels welcome.

 Why did you choose to setup the next piano school in Bristol?